asp2131/student-code-viewer/README.md

 # student-code-viewer

-Scripts to allow easy viewing of student code in one location, as well text info about students that have pushed code recently
+Scripts to allow easy viewing of student code in one location, and info about students that have pushed code recently

 ## Getting Started

 To get started with this tool, create a GitHub Codespace from this repository.
-To easily do this, you can click the green "<> Code" button at the top of the repo, switch to the "Codespaces" tab, and click the "Create codespace on main" button.
+Click the green "<> Code" button at the top of the repo, switch to the "Codespaces" tab, and click the "Create codespace on main" button.

-Once in the codespace, you'll want to download the "Live Server" extension (see [this slide from the setup instructions](https://docs.google.com/presentation/d/1USzVPXUQK6IWOHWi8r8_Yj0rJ8gxzvjT2mo2X27KKaU/edit#slide=id.g2a825dd5b6a_0_558)) for help downloading if needed.
+Once in the codespace, download the "Live Server" extension.
+See [this slide from the setup instructions](https://docs.google.com/presentation/d/1USzVPXUQK6IWOHWi8r8_Yj0rJ8gxzvjT2mo2X27KKaU/edit#slide=id.g2a825dd5b6a_0_558) for help downloading if needed.

 ## Adding Student GitHub Usernames